Patricia Storz Obituary (2021) Kearney Hub

 Burial will follow at Prairie Home Cemetery in Holdrege.

-Visitation will be on Monday from 5-7 p.m. at the Nelson-Bauer Funeral Home in Holdrege.
+Visitation will be today from 5-7 p.m.
 The family will be present.

+Pat was born on May 14, 1946, in Holdrege to Albert Lisle and Elda Lorena (Hussey) Conrad.

+On May 8, 1965, she married Dennis G. Storz at the All Saints Catholic Church.